makepad/makepad/README.md

 Alpha
 - File/new file menu and find replace
 - Documentation how to work with your own projects in makepad via the settings

+What features we have now:
+- Native compiles to linux, windows, macos
+- Compiles to Wasm for demo purposes (no compiler integration, no backend)
+- Rust Compiler integration with errors/stdout in editor
+- Code editor with live code folding (press alt)
+- Dock panel system / filetree
+- Workspaces (for file access/builds) with networking support
+- Built in HTTP server with livereload for wasm development

+What we do NOT have, but will in the future:
+- Visual editors
+- Autocomplete
+- VR Support (although the web version you can 'see' in webVR, try it in the Quest browser)

+# The Story

 Makepad is a creative software development platform built around Rust.
 We aim to make the creative software development process as fun as possible!
 To do this we will provide a set of visual design tools that modify your application in real time, as well as a library ecosystem that allows you to write highly performant multimedia applications.